thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 ---

-If you've read our article series on everything dependency injection in Angular, you've probably realised that Angular is doing a pretty good job on that.
+If you've read our article series on everything dependency injection in Angular, you've probably realized that Angular is doing a pretty good job on that.
 We can either use string or type tokens to make dependencies available to the injector.
 However, when using string tokens, there's a possibility of running into naming collisions because... well, maybe someone else has used the same token for a different provider.
-In this article we're going to learn how so called "opaque tokens" solve this problem.
+In this article, we're going to learn how so-called "opaque tokens" solve this problem.

 **UPDATE**: Since Angular version 4.x `OpaqueToken` is considered deprecated in favour of `InjectionToken`.
 Learn about the differences [here](#injectiontoken-since-angular-4x).